-- All visitors must register in the school office prior to visiting the classroom, playground, etc. - All visitors must wear a visitor identification sticker in a visible place. - All visitors must provide prior notice to the school to arrange the visit.
-Visitors may contact the school via the website: http://www.veritasca.com/contact. - Visits with teachers must not be during class time. - Upon completion of the visit, visitors must return to the office to return materials and enter departure time in the Visitor's Log. - Administrators shall have the right to adapt or set aside the above procedures in event of special activities such as assembly programs, athletic events, or musical performances.
+- All visitors must register in the school office prior to visiting the classroom, playground, etc. - All visitors must wear a visitor identification sticker in a visible place. - All visitors must provide prior notice to the school to arrange the visit. - Visits with teachers must not be during class time. - Upon completion of the visit, visitors must return to the office to return materials and enter departure time in the Visitor's Log. - Administrators shall have the right to adapt or set aside the above procedures in event of special activities such as assembly programs, athletic events, or musical performances.